Please note: At your instructor's discretion,

 variables are most important in explaining the

-outcome, compare the Wald statistics.
-The
+outcome, compare the independent variables' "Wald"

-variables with the largest Wald values explain more
+statistics.
+The variables with the largest

-of the variation in the dependent variable.
-You may
+Wald values explain more of the variation in the

-recall that there is a similar statistic for linear
+dependent variable.
+You may recall that there is a

-coefficients, also called betas.
+standardized regression coefficients, also called

 -